Networking Interview Questions

 A link is a clear connection made across two or more devices in networking.
 A link can be created using a wired or wireless connection, as well as a virtual connection like a VPN or tunnel.
 Data can be exchanged across two or more devices with the help of links.

-Q. 3: What do you mean by a Node?
+Q. 3: What do you mean by a node?

 Basically, any database model that contains a value and a connection to certain other elements, such as a linked list or a tree, has a fundamental unit called a node.
 In a system, nodes can be employed to illustrate objects or specific data points.